 However, a small amount of blood stained ooze is normal for up to 1 week.
 Postnasal discharge is increased for up to 6 weeks.
 Use saline nasal spray six times a day to rinse away the crusts.
 You will also be given antibiotics to prevent infection.
 The nose may feel heavy and tight but there is rarely severe pain.
 If severe pain occurs, contact Dr Dunlop.

 Your plaster will be removed after 5-7 days.
-Please keep it on.
 The nose is usually still swollen but after two weeks most of the swelling and bruising has settled and you will be able to return to work.
+See our video – Removing the Stitches and Plaster

 Full healing of the bones takes six weeks and therefore you should not use glasses or sunglasses for three weeks.
 After that, gradually re-introduce them for short periods only initially (twenty minutes on/off).
 To avoid inadvertent trauma to your nose while the bones are setting, do not allow small children or dogs to bump your nose.
 Similarly, no contact sports for 6 weeks.